-When it comes to watching the sun go down, Santorini sunsets are arguably the ones to beat.
+When it comes to watching the sun go down, Santorini sunsets are arguably the ones to beat (Santorini wineries are also pretty great).
 The lava pebbles scattered along the beach glisten under the Grecian sun, and you can bask in the warm sunlight from one of the many cliffside spots on the island.

 This post covers all the best Santorini sunset spots, as well as the best time to visit the island to enjoy the scenic views.